Learn while you earn with Britain’s leading housebuilder.

 Whether you’re a parent helping your child to navigate a maze of options, or a teacher staying informed to support students, you understand that the right career is a crucial decision for young people to make.
 Housebuilding is an exciting industry for ambitious people with big aspirations, it’s not just building a career, but a legacy of creating beautiful homes.
 An apprenticeship with Barratt Developments is the perfect way to enter a career in housebuilding.
 We have a proud history of helping our young people develop and the business is full of people who started out as apprentices.

 We’re growing to meet the demand for houses in Britain.
 The housing shortage is driving huge demand for the skills and qualifications we teach our young people, and it gives them a great sense of purpose when they succeed with us.
-We’re proud to be an employer of choice within the housebuilding industry, we strongly embrace diversity & inclusion and we’re the only major housebuilder to achieve a HBF 5 star rating for thirteen consecutive years.
+We’re proud to be an employer of choice within the housebuilding industry, we strongly embrace diversity & inclusion and we’re the only major housebuilder to achieve a HBF 5 star rating for fourteen consecutive years.
 Sustainability is one of our core principles, so not only are our people leading a customer-focused future of housebuilding, it’s a green future that they can be proud of.

 The apprenticeship opportunities at Barratt Developments are tailored towards preparing young people for their future.
 It doesn't just give them the credentials to succeed on paper, they get the network, the experience and the opportunities to build a career making a difference in a growing industry.